wwtdigital/github-mcp-py/README.md

 - Docker support with configurable ports
 - Read-only mode option for restricted operations

-### GitHub Projects Note
+### GitHub Projects Implementation

 GitHub has deprecated the classic Projects API in favor of their new Projects experience.
-The MCP server includes code for working with classic Projects, but due to this deprecation, these features may not work with newer GitHub repositories.
-Future updates to this server may integrate with the new GitHub Projects API.
+This MCP server now uses GitHub's GraphQL API to interact with Projects v2, providing full support for the new Projects experience.
+This means:

+1. Project operations use GraphQL instead of REST API
+2. Instead of moving cards between columns, you now update a status field value
+3. Item IDs are GraphQL node IDs rather than numeric IDs

+The API methods maintain backwards compatibility with existing code while using the modern Projects v2 implementation behind the scenes.

 ## Installation